AdobeDocs/commerce-learn.en/help/capabilities/quality-patch-tool.md

 last-substantial-update: 2024-07-17
 jira: KT-15836
 ---
+# Adobe Commerce quality patch tool

+Learn how to use the quality patch tool when diagnosing a problem, finding a solution and applying a patch found in the existing list of patches available.

-# What to expect from watching this video
+## What to expect from watching this video

 Learn how to triage an issue, then use some basic techniques to find a quality patch to apply a fix.